jacques/docs.npmjs.com/content/orgs/developers-team.md

 # The Developers Team

 When you first create an Organization, a team called `developers` is created.
-The purpose of this team is to contain the whole of your Organization's members.
-When you add a member to your Organization that user is automatically added to the developers team.

-## Package Access
+The `developers` team is a **special team**.
+While it can be deleted [if you so choose][#removing-the-developers-team], by default it acts as a "catch-all" team.
+This means:

+  - new Organization members will be added to the `developers` team by default
-All members of an Organization's `developers` team automatically have read/write access to all organization-scoped packages.
+  - the `developers` team has write access to all new Organization-scope package publishes

-When a package scoped to the Organization is published, all members `developers` team are set as the maintainers of the package.
+The effects of deleting the team are [covered below][#removing-the-developers-team].

 ## Removing the `developers` team